ErrorTzy/writings/papers/WS_Draft.md

 Immediately a question arises here. *The Principle of Sanity* is a meta-theoretical constraint.
 Why should an object-level theory has to adopt the content of the meta-level theory?

 Here's the basic idea: If *the Principle of Sanity* entails that, it is impossible for us to adopt that $\neg P$, then $P$ has to be an invariable part for any metaphysical framework we can coherently adopt.
-Any attempt to vary $P$ semantically would violate *the Principle of Sanity* and thus be impossible for us to adopt.
-Hence, we get the "objectively objective" metaphysics that we want.
+Therefore, we can claim that $P$.
+Moreover, any attempt to vary semantically would violate *the Principle of Sanity* and thus be impossible for us to adopt.
+Hence, we can claim that get the "objectively objective" metaphysics that we want.

 Hard-core metaphysicians will probably vehemently resist this and argue the this: The following is a meta-metaphysical claim: $P$ is invariable in any metaphysical theory we can coherently adopt.
 But it does not entail the metaphysical claim: $P$ is metaphysically true.
 The former is a claim about theories, the latter is about the world.
 We cannot know anything about the world just by think about theories.
 Therefore, it is impossible for us to make any move from the meta-level to the object-level.